AUGMENTED REALITY_

-Void One // Custom AR App Development_
+VOID ONE // Custom AR App Development_

-Yardworks 2024 // Mind Virus_
+YARDWORKS 2024 // Mind Virus_

 The culmination of a lifetimes work, and the realisation there is so much more to do to get this to where I want it to be.
 Using the same programming from the Model Synth Piece below, the challenge here was to demonstrate everything I’ve learned to date live at an event.
 I’m pleased to say I got it working on the last day, but for the future it’s going to require a lot more planning to get this right.
 I really want to be spending a day showing everyone how it works because it’s so much easier on site.

 There’s a real balance to be found between the final painting and the things I’m going to add as augmentations.
 I think I fell foul of not focusing on the painting enough this time, it’s difficult to explain.
 I’m just aware this is still very early in the development of my process.
 I’ve essentially doubled my work every time I augment a piece with all the pre-programming, to then add a live element is bordering on self harm… but I do like a challenge.
-I’m pretty confident I’m applying this technology in some really unique ways, so it will be interesting to see where it leads.

-Model Synth // First Interactive Wall_
+MODEL SYNTH // First Interactive Wall_

 Building on the foundations of some of my other projects and having refined the process a little it was time to approach this at scale.
 The vision has always been to apply this technology to walls, but I needed to know how the AI would react to uneven surfaces like walls.
 I kept the animation to a minimum for this leaving some of the very limited 2mb bandwidth free.
 Tapping the screen tags the wall with sfx, and tapping the ear will trigger music and a reactive eq like before.
 New to this patch was the ability to tap and hold the screen to make the glasses animate some red static.
 My paintings now have controls!
 This project was pretty much a dry run for Yardworks in terms of the programming.
 I had to test it worked at scale before committing to doing this live at an event.